Dyuti-09/Power-BI_Case-Study/README.md

 # Power-BI_Case-Study (Goodly)
-The data is provided by Goodly's Owner Mr. Chandeep Chhabra as an assignment project which happens to be very good resource to assess our ability to deal with real-world data challenges.
+This project demonstrates a transformation journey of a messy and inconsistent data to a structured dashboard using Power BI to provide analytics solution.
-This project demonstrates a comprehensive transformation journey of messy, inconsistent data to building a structured dashboard using Power BI to provide analytics solution.
+The dataset is provided by Goodly's Owner Mr. Chandeep Chhabra as an assignment project which happens to be very good resource to assess our ability to deal with real-world data challenges.